Dan Humphrey: Season 5

 The fifth season opens with Dan in the Hamptons.
 He appears upset when he receives Blair's invitation for her royal wedding.
 Dan soon finds out that someone has published his book, Inside.
 Meanwhile, Blair, back from her cruise and is currently in Manhattan again, is frustrated with Louis' domineering mother, who feels the need to have complete control over the wedding.
 Dan finds out that Vanessa has published his book without his permission and tries to undo the damage, especially after Vanity Fair want to publish a part about Dan and Blair.

 Desperate, Dan turns to Louis for some help, hoping the prince could put some royal weight on it and manage to cancel the publishing.
 Louis informs him that he promised earlier to Blair that he's going to take her to the Royal consulate, so he calls her and tells her that he would not be able to make it, much to Blair's disappointment.

 Soon after, Blair then arrives at Dan's loft and tells him that despite they haven't spoken since the holidays, she needs a friend to talk to and believes that he is the only one that will truly listen.
 She announces that she plans to break it off with Louis and asks him about his trip to the Hamptons, to which he responds to staying at CeCe's house.

-She asks him to take her there and Dan tells her he will be there for her for whatever she needs.
-He decides to conceal the real reason why Louis couldn't make it, and just as they were about to make a move, Louis comes enters the loft.
-Blair assumes that he was following her and starts reprimanding him, until Dan's conscience gets the better of him and reveals that Louis was only helping him with his book issue.
+She asks him to take her there, and Dan tells her he will be there for her for whatever she needs.
+He decides to conceal the real reason why Louis couldn't make it.
+Just as they were about to make a move, Louis enters the loft.
+Blair assumes that he was following her and starts reprimanding him until Dan's conscience gets the better of him and reveals that Louis was only helping him with his book issue.
 Blair soon becomes furious with Dan as he did not tell her the real reason why Louis could not make it and departs with Louis, arm-in-arm, leaving Dan alone and heartbroken.
-And at the end of the episode it's been revealed that Blair is the one pregnant.
+At the end of the episode, it's revealed that Blair is the one pregnant.

 Over the next few episodes, Blair is found having trouble keeping the pregnancy a secret and begins having morning sickness.
 Things get more difficult when Louis's sister, Princess Beatrice, comes to town.
 When she hears Blair's morning sickness in the bathroom, she begins to assume that Blair has gone back to being bulimic.
 She decides to invite Blair to a feast to be sure.